 Missile Defense Integration & Operations Center

-Located in Colorado Springs, Colo., the Missile Defense Agency’s Integration and Operations Center supports research and development, system-level tests and evaluation, as well as operational and training support to U.S. Combatant Commands.
-Additionally, Missile Defense Agency operations for missile defense capabilities have been executed here since 1988.
+Located in Colorado Springs, Colorado, the Missile Defense Agency’s Integration and Operations Center supports research and development, system-level tests and evaluation, as well as operational and training support to U.S. combatant commands.
+Additionally, Missile Defense Agency operations for missile defense capabilities have been executed at this facility since 1988.

 Communications and Network Capabilities, Computing Capabilities, Engineering Services, Facilities and Security Services, Event Services, and Business Operations.

 Missile Defense Organizations Represented at the Integration and Operations Center

 - Ground-based Midcourse and System Flight Test Control Center Facility

 - Ground Test

 - Space Center

 - Digital Modeling and Simulation

 - Intelligence Support and Analysis